lammps/lammps/doc/src/compute_cluster_atom.rst

 bond/break <fix_bond_break>`.
 The cluster ID or fragment ID of every atom in the cluster will be set to the smallest atom ID of any atom in the cluster or fragment, respectively.

+The *singlezero* keyword turns on a special treatment for fragments, where all fragments within the compute group that contain only a single atom will have a fragment ID of 0.
+This can be useful in cases where the fragment IDs are used as input for other commands in LAMMPS that treat such single atoms different.

 An aggregate is defined by combining the rules for clusters and fragments, i.e. a set of atoms, where each of it is within the cutoff